 The message formats are shown in the following subsections.
-The material reflects the latest agreements (as of the date of this document) of the IEEE 1588 Short Frames Subcommittee, documented in References [5],[6], [12], [13], [14],.and [15].
-One change from [5] and [6] is the fact that the Ethertype is indicated as m_0m_1 m_2m_3 ; this is intended to denote whatever Ethertype is assigned to frames that must be timestamped [8].
-The Ethernet header, PTP common header, and PTP message specific portions are shown separately for conciseness (i.e., to avoid repeating the header and common fields for each message).
+The material reflects the latest agreements (as of the date of this document) of the IEEE 1588 Short Frames Subcommittee, documented in References is taken mostly from [5], and [6], [12], [13], [14], and [15].
+One change from [5] and [6] is the fact that the Ethertype is indicated as $m_0m_1 m_2m_3$ ; this is intended to denote whatever Ethertype is assigned to frames that must be timestamped [8].
+The Ethernet header, PTP common header, and PTP message specific portions payloads are shown separately for conciseness (i.e., to avoid repeating the header and common fields for each message).
 The PTP common header and PTP message specific portion together form the PTP payload.
-The PTP common header immediately follows the Ethernet header; the PTP message specific portion immediately follows the PTP common header; and the 4-octet frame check sequence (FCS) follows the PTP payload (i.e., the PTP message specific portion) of each message (the FCS is not shown).
+The PTP common header immediately follows the Ethernet header; the PTP message specific portion immediately follows the PTP payload (i.e., the PTP message specific portion) of each message (the FCS is not shown).